-Some tasting rooms do double duty, too, such as Seasons of the Vineyards (113 Plaza St., 707-431-2222), a tasting room, wine shop, and gift store where tastings of Ferrari-Carano Vineyards & Winery and Lazy Creek Vineyards beckon alongside unique Wine Country home decor and gifts.
-Plus, on Saturdays from 4 to 6 p.m. year-round, Seasons presents free groovin’ jazz performances by Bay area talent.
+Some tasting rooms do double duty, too, such as Hawley Winery Tasting Room & Gallery which features bold Sonoma County landscapes by Dana Hawley, an established and collected artist since 1980.
+The gallery also serves as a tasting room for Hawley wines, with wine-stave furniture and chandeliers by Austin Hawley.
+Ferrari-Carano's Seasons of the Vineyards, a tasting room, wine shop, and gift store where tastings of Ferrari-Carano Vineyards & Winery beckon alongside unique Wine Country home decor and gifts.

 Then, there are the co-ops, where guests don't even have to leave their comfortable seats to enjoy an array of magnificent small-production wines.
-Hudson Street Wineries (428 Hudson St., 707-433-2364) is a hidden secret destination less than a mile southeast of The Plaza, and is home to almost a half dozen tiny wineries crafting premium Sonoma County wines.
-The building itself is worth a visit; the historic property was home to one of the area’s original wineries more than a century ago.
+Hudson Street Wineries is a hidden secret destination less than a mile southeast of the plaza, and is home to four tiny wineries crafting premium Sonoma County wines.

-And still, there's even more to explore.
+And there's even more to explore.
 Healdsburg is surrounded by three lush winegrowing regions, with some 100 wineries outside of town, in properties sprinkled across hills, dales, and vineyards near and far.
-Check our listings for wineries in Healdsburg and the wine regions of Alexander Valley, Dry Creek Valley, and Russian River Valley.
+Check our listings of all Sonoma County Wineries, and localize the list by clicking on Healdsburg.